MorganeRouvroy/MorganeRouvroy.github.io/static/projects/blobwar/2018-04-11-blobwarAI.md

 I was personally responsible for :
    * Implementation of the basic alpha-beta pruning algorithm
-   * Research optimisations -inspiresd by the game of Go - : killer heuristic, transposition tables, sorting of the nodes.
+   * Research optimisations -inspired by the game of Go - : killer heuristic, transposition tables, sorting of the nodes.

 ### Blobwar game